 SpikeGLX Download Page

-Synchronized acquisition from Imec neural probes and NI-DAQ devices.
+Synchronized acquisition from imec neural probes and NI-DAQ devices.

 - Get compiled apps, support and help stuff on this page.